Assassin's Creed Valhalla -15 Features You Need To Know

 So far, Insomniac have revealed a fair bit of details on the game's narrative setup.
 Like any good Spider-Man story, it looks like this game's story will put plenty of emphasis not only on Miles as Spider-Man, but also on Miles as, well, Miles (or at least we hope it does)- just as the 2018 game did with Peter Parker.
 As far as Miles is concerned, he's been training with Peter for a year and has fully stepped into the role of Spider-Man.
 His mom is campaigning for City Council, which means he's got plenty going on in his personal life.

-But, of course, being Spider-Man (or Spider-Man, at least), he doesn't have too much time for a personal life.
+But, of course, being Spider-Man (or a Spider-Man, at least), he doesn't have too much time for a personal life.
 Marvel's Spider-Man: Miles Morales is going to see Miles encountering his first real challenge as New York's new protector, which will come in the shape of a gang war between Roxxon Corporation and a high-tech criminal organization known as the Underground, who are led by an engineering and mechanical genius known as the Tinkerer.

 These are names that will be familiar to many Spidey fans- Roxxon and the Tinkerer have appeared as antagonists in many Spider-Man comics and stories.
 Roxxon Corporation, in fact, has often come up against other Marvel superheroes as well, including the likes of Captain America and Iron Man.
 The company has been notorious for its single-minded efforts to basically increase their profits- for which they seem to stop at nothing, often even resorting to backing or outright facilitating large scale violence.